Rionic/Recipe-Suggester-App/README.md

 # Welcome to Recipe Suggester!

 This is a full-stack web application I created in my spare time.
-It allows the user to find a recipe based off of paramaters received such as ingredients, recipe name, and dietary restrictions!
-The user is able to make an account and saved recipes that he/she likes to their account!
+It allows the user to find a recipe based off of the parameters: ingredients, recipe name, and dietary restrictions.
+The user is able to make an account and save recipes that they like to their account!

 *WARNING*